adonisjs/lucid.adonisjs.com/content/docs/models/serializing_models.md

 # Serializing models

-If you create an API server, you want to convert the model instances to plain JSON objects before sending them to the client in response.
+If you create an API server, you may want to convert the model instances to plain JSON objects before sending them to the client in response.

 The process of transforming class instances to plain JSON objects is known as serialization.
 During the serialization process, you may also want to:

 - Convert the `camelCase` model property names to `snake_case`.

 - Hide/remove some of the properties from the API responses.
 For example: Removing the `password` property from the User model.

 - Convert/mutate values.
 For example: Converting the timestamps to an ISO string.

 - Add additional computed properties.
 For example: Compute the `fullName` from the user's first and the last name.

 You can perform all these transformations within your models without creating any separate transformers or resource classes.